 Q. How do I know the right values to set for the expected behavior of my devices in AWS IoT Device Defender?

 When you use Rules Detect, start by creating a Security Profile with an expected restrictive behavior (for example, low thresholds) and attach it to a thing group for a representative set of devices.
-AWS IoT Device Defender will alert you with the metric datapoint emitted by the device for the behavior that is violated.
+AWS IoT Device Defender will alert you with the metric datapoint reported by the device for the behavior that is violated.
 You can fine-tune the device behavior threshold to match your use case over time.

 When you use ML Detect, the feature sets device behaviors automatically with machine learning to monitor device activities.
-AWS IoT Device Defender will alert you with the metric datapoint emitted by the device when an ML model flags the datapoint as anomalous.
+AWS IoT Device Defender will alert you with the metric datapoint reported by the device when an ML model flags the datapoint as anomalous.
 This removes the need for you to define accurate behaviors of your devices and helps you get started with monitoring more quickly and easily.